1000 E. University Ave.

 1997, 1998 NEH panelist, Fellowships for University Teachers

-1994 with Susan Aronstein, co-organizer of annual meeting of the RMMRA in Jackson, Wyoming
+1994 Co-organizer of annual meeting of the RMMRA in Jackson, Wyoming

 1994 Organizer of Chair of seminar, "Digging out our Sisters: Method and Theory toward the Recovery of Women's Primary Texts," Attending to Women in Early Modern Europe Conference